SWeav02/baderkit/docs/index.md

  - [x] Near Grid [J. Phys.: Condens.
 Matter 21, 084204 (2009)](https://iopscience.iop.org/article/10.1088/0953-8984/21/8/084204)
  - [x] Weighted [J. Chem.
 Phys.
 134, 064111 (2011)](https://pubs.aip.org/aip/jcp/article-abstract/134/6/064111/645588/Accurate-and-efficient-algorithm-for-Bader-charge?redirectedFrom=fulltext)

+We have also added two variations to these methods:

+ - [x] Reverse Near Grid
+ - [x] Hybrid-Weighted

 !!!
 Note
     Much of this package runs on [Numba](https://numba.pydata.org/) which compiles python code to machine code at runtime.
 The compiled code is cached after the first time it runs.
-As such, the first time you run a Bader algorithm it will be much slower than subsequent runs.
+As such, the first time you run each algorithm it will be much slower than subsequent runs.